Here’s another video tutorial for a basic hand embroidery stitch – the outline stitch. It’s another versatile, easy stitch!

-The outline stitch is a lot like the stem stitch – only the position of the working thread is above the needle as you stitch – or, if you’re going upwards on your design, it’s to the left of the needle.
+The outline stitch is a lot like the stem stitch – only the position of the working thread is above the needle as you stitch – or, if you’re stitching up the design, away from yourself, it’s to the left of the needle.

 Here’s the video: